colinhalebrown/colinhalebrown.github.io/index.markdown

 <hr><div class="eContainer">
   <div class="Title"><h2 id="frc">First Robotics</h2></div>
-  <div class="Content">I was the Pigmice robotics team and competed in the FIRST Robotics Competition (FRC) all four years of high school.
-I lead the CAD of the robot all four years and was Design Captain for my Junior and Senior Year.
+  <div class="Content">I was on the Pigmice robotics team and competed in the FIRST Robotics Competition (FRC) all four years of high school.
+I led the CAD of the robot all four years and was Design Captain for my Junior and Senior Year.
   <br><br>
   <center><img src="/assets/images/first-2019_cover.jpg" width="70%"></center>
   </div>